The Prideful Path Project:

 What are donations used for?

-The donations we receive are dedicated to supporting marginalized communities with emphasis on the LGBTQIA+/Neurodiverse and Indigenous communities.
+The donations we receive are dedicated to supporting marginalized communities with emphasis on the LGBTQIA+/Neurodiverse and BIPOC communities.
 Individuals are encouraged to request assistance when needed, and all participating in our events are invited to complete questionnaires, allowing us to identify those in need of assistance.
 Previous donations have contributed to sensory care items for youth in the community, “Better Tomorrow Bags” containing toiletries, hygiene products, and self-care items, as well as informational resource materials regarding Neurodiverse Affirming Literature for educators, caregivers, and siblings.

 Upcoming events

-• Find Us At:
+Find Us In 2025!